dynatrace-oss/terraform-provider-dynatrace/docs/resources/k8s_credentials.md

 ### Optional

 - `active` (Boolean) Monitoring is enabled (`true`) or disabled (`false`) for given credentials configuration.
 If not set on creation, the `true` value is used.
 If the field is omitted during an update, the old value remains unaffected.
+- `active_gate_group` (String) Active Gate group to filter active gates for this credentials.
-- `auth_token` (String) The service account bearer token for the Kubernetes API server.
+- `auth_token` (String, Sensitive) The service account bearer token for the Kubernetes API server.
 Submit your token on creation or update of the configuration.
 For security reasons, GET requests return this field as `null`.
 If the field is omitted during an update, the old value remains unaffected.
 - `certificate_check_enabled` (Boolean) The check of SSL certificates is enabled (`true`) or disabled (`false`) for the Kubernetes cluster.
 If not set on creation, the `true` value is used.
 If the field is omitted during an update, the old value remains unaffected.
 - `davis_events_integration_enabled` (Boolean) Inclusion of all Davis relevant events is enabled (`true`) or disabled (`false`) for the Kubernetes cluster.
 If the field is omitted during an update, the old value remains unaffected
 - `endpoint_url` (String) The URL of the Kubernetes API server.
 It must be unique within a Dynatrace environment.
 The URL must valid according to RFC 2396.
 Leading or trailing whitespaces are not allowed.